sagifogel/Proptics/docs/src/main/mdoc/data-types/tagged.md

 title: Tagged
 ---

-`Tagged[A, B]` is a data type shaped like a `Profunctor`, that ignores it's first type parameter `A` and holds a value of type `B`.
+`Tagged[A, B]` is a data type shaped like a [Profunctor](../profunctors/profunctor.md), that ignores it's first type parameter `A` and holds a value of type `B`.

 ```scala
 case class Tagged[A, B](runTag: B)
 ```

-The type argument `A` is used here as a phantom type, which means that it exists just to satisfy some type constraints, but it does not have any effect on the runtime. in this example it serves as the first type argument for the `Profunctor`.
+The type argument `A` is used here as a phantom type, which means that it exists just to satisfy some type constraints, but it does not have any effect on the runtime. in this example it serves as the first type argument for the [Profunctor](../profunctors/profunctor.md).

 ## Tagged as a review encoding

-`Tagged` is used to construct a `Review_` optic.
+`Tagged` is used to construct a [Review_](../optics/review.md) optic.

 ```scala
 abstract class Review_[S, T, A, B] {